 That future state TOM varies depending on what industry an enterprise is in, the level of innovation, and what needs to be achieved.
 This would be the outcomes that are sought through the strategies of that particular enterprise.

-In many of the larger incumbent organisations that I have worked for and with, change and innovation, if it exists, is unfortunately rather slow.
-Most larger organisations set themselves 3-5 years to change their overall strategy journey.
+In many of the larger incumbent organizations that I have worked for and with, change and innovation, if it exists, is unfortunately rather slow.
+Most larger organizations set themselves 3-5 years to change their overall strategy journey.
 This is certainly realistic if they are looking at a specific business line and re-evaluating their strategic goals and objectives, as well as their business model.

 In some projects, TOM changes are expected in 1-2 years, but this is usually the result of a short-term tactical change, rather than a proper TOM, as the goal is usually to execute cost cutting in order to ensure the balance sheet looks good.

 The truth is a startup needs a TOM if it is to have some direction.
 Otherwise, it can achieve very little, as it goes about its business wasting resources, including time and money, on the wrong things.
-But what it needs is an agile TOM, one that can be broken down into logical phases or stages that are just a few months, adding up to 18 months, while being able to flex to the changing environment that the emerging startup exists in.
+But what it needs is a TOM with business agility, one that can be broken down into logical phases or stages that are just a few months, adding up to 18 months, while being able to flex to the changing environment that the emerging startup exists in.

 While we all view Google as a tech giant today, that certainly wasn’t the case in its early years from 1998 to 2003.
 Back then, Yahoo was the big market player and Google was an emerging startup that bootstrapped in order to fund investments in its technology and infrastructure for the longer term.
 This allowed it to outpace its rivals.